 The world has gone increasingly digital, both by choice and by necessity.
 In-person events have been put on pause; therefore, digital networking tactics are the new go-to.
 This means that if networking events and conferences are a part of your brand and marketing strategy, it’s time to rethink your approach.

 Networking events have a million moving pieces at the best of times, and abruptly transitioning them into the digital sphere obviously poses some unique complications.
-Among them are keeping your attendees engaged when they’re not in the same room as you.
+Among them is keeping your attendees engaged when they’re not in the same room as you.

 Eighty percent of marketers believe that live events are critical to their company’s overall success.
 In previous years, these all-important events have been riddled with their own obstacles and challenges, including curating engaging content, meeting revenue goals, and of course, getting enough people to sign on and attend.
 Take out the free food and networking opportunities and throw in a computer screen on the couch, and it’s easy to see how these challenges are amplified when events go digital.